ToF-/Domain/README.md

         rest  = drop (length label) s
         isLegal c = isAlphaNum c || c == ' '
 ```
-Examining the input string, `readsPrec` takes all its legal characters and returns a `Category` value and the remaining chararcters, or the empty list if not a legal character was found.
+The function takes all the legal characters in the input string `s` to form the label of a `Category` value which it returns, coupled with the part of the input string that is remaining.
+Or it returns an empty list if no legal character was found at the beginning of the input string.

-Let's try to `read` a `Category` using _ghci_:
+Let's try to `read` a `Category` using /ghci/:
 ```
 > import Program1.hs ⏎
 > read "Foo" :: Category ⏎